gibstyle/csc5201_final_project/README.md

 - Administrative login to:
   - View endpoint statistics for the application
   - Train a new machine learning model using data through a GET request from the Restaurant Review Service API
+    - The machine learning model is a random forest classifier using a TF-IDF vectorizer
 - Log file
   - A log file is created which stores inputted reviews and usernames/passwords